algosup/2023-2024-project-5-flutter-team-3/Management/ManagementArtifacts.md

 You can find the Project Charter [here](ManagementArtifacts/ProjectCharter.md).

+## Code of Conduct

+The Code of Conduct establishes the guidelines and expectations for team members' behavior and interactions.
+It promotes a positive and inclusive work environment, fostering collaboration, respect, and professionalism among team members.

+You can find the Code of Conduct [here](ManagementArtifacts/CodeOfConduct.md).

 ## Kpis

 The Key Performance Indicators (KPIs) document defines the metrics and targets that Team 3 will use to measure the project's success.
 These KPIs help track progress, identify areas for improvement, and ensure alignment with project goals.